Autistic Adventures with Glutamine

 It is a supplement on the treatment protocol of Paul Shattock, a world leading expert in nutritional factors in autism and who is a pharmacologist.

-Supplementing with some amino acids requires supervision by a naturopath as excesses in one can cause deficiencies in others.
+* Supplementing with some amino acids requires supervision by a naturopath as excesses in one can cause deficiencies in others.
+Glutamine is one of the amino acids that can be taken in isolation to other amino acids though supervision by a naturopath can be helpful.

 In those for whom glutamine proved beneficial in a 30 day trial, the improvements which may occur within 3 months of starting glutamine may be those associated with improved gut function, improved brain health in reducing toxins crossing into the brain through improving the blood-brain barrier, improved brain health in reducing ammonia accumulation in the brain which causes ‘brain fog’, improved functioning associated with reduction of anxiety and raising mood.

 Naturopaths train for up to 4 years in the study of nutritional and natural medicine on health and development.
 Pharmacologists are specialists in chemistry.
 GPs and most medical doctors who have not done further training in nutritional medicine often have only got a few weeks of study in nutritional medicine.
 A dietitian is also not a naturopath unless they have also studied naturopathy.
-Ideally, a qualified medical doctor who also has a formal qualification in naturopathy is an ideal person to discuss nutritional health with.
+Ideally, a qualified medical doctor who also has a formal qualification in naturopathy is an ideal person to discuss nutritional health or nutritional interventions with.
 These are rare.
 Most GPs and doctors with no formal training in naturopathy do not believe in the use of natural medicine.
-Many still do not believe in a significant relationship between dietary interventions and autism unless they are specifically given and read peer reviewed medical journal studies proving such relationships such as those published in publications like The Lancet.
-As drug companies fund most medical research, there are more published studies in such journals on the relationship between drugs and autism than there is on nutrition or supplements on autism.
-Drug companies are in direct financial competition with the companies which make nutritional supplements, including Glutamine.
+Many still do not believe in any relationship between dietary interventions and management of mood, anxiety, behaviour or information processing in those autism unless they are specifically given and read peer reviewed medical journal studies proving such relationships such as those published in publications like The Lancet.
+Drug companies fund most medical research, and as such there are more published studies in such journals on the relationship between drugs and autism than there is on nutrition or supplements on autism.
+Drug companies are also often in direct financial competition with the companies which make nutritional supplements, including Glutamine.

 To learn more about my use of Glutamine within a wider treatment protocol, read Everyday Heaven, Autism; An Inside Out Approach, The Jumbled Jigsaw or watch the DVD, The Dietary Wheelchair.
 You can find information on all of these on www.donnawilliams.net